jcelaya/hdrmerge/README.md

 * Exiv2 (tested with version 0.23)
 * ZLib (tested with version 1.2.7)

 You will need the development files of these libraries, CMake version 2.8.8 or greater and gcc 4.8 or greater.
+Optionally, HDRMerge can use OpenMP to increase its performance, and Boost::Test to compile the unit tests.

 ## Building HDRMerge